-The Multi Academy Trust is a company limited by guarantee and an exempt charity.
-The charitable company's memorandum and articles of association are the primary governing documents of the Multi Academy Trust.
-The trustees of New Bridge Multi Academy Trust (NB MAT) are also the directors of the charitable company for the purposes of company law.
-The charitable company operates as New Bridge Multi Academy Trust (company number 08131158).
+The trust is a company limited by guarantee and an exempt charity.
+The charitable company's memorandum and articles of association are the primary governing documents of the trust.
+The trustees are also the directors of the charitable company for the purposes of company law.
+The charitable company operates as New Bridge Multi Academy Trust (company number (08131158).

-Details of the Trustees who served throughout the year except as noted are included in the Reference and Administrative Details section on page 1.
+Details of the Trustees who served throughout the year except as noted are included in the R eference and Administrative Details section on page 1 .